-- Critically examine the history of equality law, learning how to critique and analyse such legislation.
+- Critically examine the history of equality in law and society

 - Explore the relationship between representation, culture and politics.

-- Develop skills in critical and analytical writing and thinking.
+- Develop effective critical and analytical thinking and writing skills

-- Examine what equality, diversity and inclusion mean in today’s organisations.
+- Examine what equality, diversity and inclusion mean in today’s culture and workplaces